dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/query-language.md

   unordered set of triples.
 However, a Gravsearch query returns an ordered list of resources, which can be ordered by the values of specified properties.
-If the query is written in the complex schema, items below the level of Knora values may not be used in `ORDER BY`.
+If the query is written in the complex schema, items below the level of DSP-API values may not be used in `ORDER BY`.
-- `BIND`: The value assigned must be a Knora resource IRI.
+- `BIND`: The value assigned must be a DSP-API resource IRI.

 ### Resources, Properties, and Values